libvips/libvips/_posts/2021-06-04-What's-new-in-8.11.md

 - Image histograms on large images now use `double` values.
 Previously, we were limited to images with under 2^32 pixels.

-- There's a new `black_point_compensation` for colour operations involving ICC profiles, and detection of bad profiles and fallback to default profiles is much better.
+- There's a new `black_point_compensation` option for colour operations involving ICC profiles, and detection of bad profiles and fallback to default profiles is much better.

 - The loaders and savers for PDFium, OpenSlide, vips, NIfTI, and FITS have been moved to the new libvips IO framework.